 2. Your target market doesn’t know your solution exists.

-3. Inbound just isn’t enough.
+3. Inbound leads just aren’t enough.

 4. You’re getting customer insights from the very end of the funnel.